-Summer is approaching and the school year is ending, which means more and more children will be hitting the streets on their boards and blades.
-For some it’s a hobby, for some it’s cool, and for some it’s a passion, but for all, SAFETY should come first.
-Consider the following tips when getting your child ready for his or her version of the Summer X-Games:
+Summer is approaching which means more and more children will be hitting the streets on their boards and blades.
+For some it’s a hobby, for some it’s cool, and for others, it’s a passion, but for all, SAFETY should come first.
+Consider the following tips when getting your child ready to hit the sidewalks rolling:

-- HELMET HELMET HELMET: If your child is participating in any sport that involves wheels, they need to wear a properly fitting helmet that meets the safety standards of the U.S Consumer Product Safety Commission (CPSC).
+- HELMET: If your child is participating in any sport that involves wheels, they need to wear a properly fitting helmet that meets the safety standards of the U.S Consumer Product Safety Commission (CPSC).

 - Boot fit: The boot of the rollerblade needs to fit properly in order to support the ankle and provide better control when skating

-According to the AmericanAcademy of Pediatrics (AAP):
+According to the American Academy of Pediatrics (AAP):

 - Children under the age of 5 years old should not ride a skateboard

 - Children aged 6 to 10 years old require close adult supervision whenever they ride

 - Do not skateboard or rollerblade on wet, rough or uneven surfaces.
 Remember to stay clear of crowded sidewalks and busy streets or intersections.

 - Educate your child of the importance of screening the area before he/she rides, specifically looking to avoid areas with rocks, twigs, or debris that may cause unexpected wipeouts